Watch Me Play!

 Should you have any concerns about the accessibility of remote delivery please contact us at CPDEvents@tavi-port.ac.uk to discuss how we can best help you.

-This two day course runs from 9.30am - 3.30pm on the following days:
+This two day course runs from 9.30am - 3.30pm over the following two dates:

 Enquire about this courseMake an enquiry